-Navigating situations involving financial distress can be extremely challenging – commercially, and personally.
-The legal considerations are technical, yet we recognise that there is a need for pragmatism, often creativity, and at all times common sense.
-We are a collaborative team of highly experienced specialists, recognised for our dynamic and progressive approach.
+Navigating situations involving financial distress such as insolvency cases can be extremely challenging, both commercially and personally.
+The legal considerations are technical, so we recognise that there is a need for pragmatism, creativity, and at all times common sense.
+We are a team of collaborative, highly experienced specialists, recognised for our dynamic and progressive approach.

 We act for companies that encounter financial challenges, as well as the directors, shareholders and other related parties who may be involved.
 Likewise, we advise individuals experiencing personal financial difficulty, as well as the family members and business associates who may also be affected by the circumstances.

 - We have a wealth of experience defending claims brought by insolvency practitioners, including actions brought under the insolvency legislation - for example, claims involving breaches of directors' duties; wrongful and fraudulent trading; and claims restoring assets and monies divested by an insolvent estate prior to the inception of a formal insolvency process (i.e. claims to recover preferences, transactions at undervalue and transactions defrauding creditors).
 We frequently act in relation to director disqualification proceedings.

 - We act against insolvency practitioners in disputes concerning the conduct of insolvency processes, including where misfeasance and breach of duty is alleged against the officeholder.